 Jillian Michaels is much more of a personal athletic trainer than a trained yogi, so beware that her version of yoga is unlike anything you’d find in a typical yoga studio.
 She does not teach customary yoga styles, which means that traditionalists do not favor her approach.

 That said, few people have as much experience creating calorie-burning workouts as Jillian.
 She’s put together some of the most intense exercise programs around, and Yoga Meltdown is another one.
-Unlike some of the popular power yoga videos that were released a decade or more ago, Yoga Meltdown was released in September 2013, so it’s reasonably current.
+Unlike some of the popular power yoga videos that were released a decade or more ago, Yoga Meltdown was released a few years back, so it’s reasonably current.

 The video’s tagline is, “Burn calories.
 Scorch fat.
 Energize your life.”
 The regimen consists of two 30-minute workouts which mix yoga poses with heavy cardio segments designed to quickly shed pounds.
 Part of the video even uses light hand weights to increase the burn.